 \section{Discussion}

 In both social networks in the previous section, there was a naturally occurring increase in trustworthiness.
-However, we can construct ``artificial'' networks in which this does not occur.
+However, we can construct ``artificial'' networks where this does not occur.
 Consider the 5-star graph in Figure \ref{fig_star}: the central vertex does not need to compete to receive invitations from the other vertices, as it is their only option.
-Conversely, for $k_i \leq 4$ for the central vertex $i$, the other vertices must compete to attract invitations, and thus maintain a high level of trustworthiness.
-For $k_i \geq 5$ this competition vanishes: each non-central vertex receives an invite provided the expected utility for the central vertex is positive, causing all $\delta$ values drop to 0.
-This dynamic is at play in all networks: by restricting a resource, in this case the number of invitations which may be issued, agents become more trustworthy as behaving otherwise causes a loss of access to the resource.
-Counter-intuitively, they become more selfish when the resource is abundant, rather than less.
-This is particularly apparent in the diad graph in Figure \ref{fig_diade}: each player knows that it is the other players only option and has no need to compete to attract an invitation.
-However, a lack of competition does not mean that both do not stand to benefit from trustworthy behavior in the long term, merely that it is not an attractive option for myopic agents focused on the short term.
-Traditional mechanisms for repeated games such as as grim trigger and discounted horizon analysis have been shown to help players avoid such short-sighted behavior, which is why we hope to incorporate these techniques into future versions of our system.
+Conversely, for $k_i \leq 4$ for the central vertex $i$, the other vertices must compete to attract invitations and thus maintain a high level of trustworthiness.
+This competition vanishes for $k_i \geq 5$: each non-central vertex is invited, provided the expected utility for the central vertex is positive, causing all $\delta$ values to drop to 0.
+This dynamic is present in all networks: by restricting a resource and the number of invitations that may be issued, agents become more trustworthy as behaving otherwise causes a loss of access to the resource.
+Counter-intuitively, they become more selfish when the resource is abundant rather than less.
+This is apparent in the diad graph in Figure \ref{fig_diade}: each player knows that it is the other players' only option and need not compete for an invitation.
+However, a lack of competition does not mean that both do not stand to benefit from trustworthy behavior in the long term, merely that it is less beneficial for myopic agents in the short term.
+Traditional mechanisms for repeated games, such as grim trigger and discounted horizon analysis, have been shown to help players avoid such short-sighted behavior; we hope to incorporate these techniques into future versions of our system.

-Nonetheless, as we noted previously this behavior does not seem to exist in naturally occurring social networks.
-While there are ``singleton" vertices in these networks with only one neighbor who does not need to compete for their invitation, the desire of these neighbors to attract other invitations keeps the singleton vertices from being taken advantage of.
-We therefore conjecture that this is why humans in social settings generally behave in a trustworthy and cooperative manner, even when they have the chance to take advantage of each other.
+Nonetheless, as we noted previously, this behavior does not seem to exist in naturally occurring social networks.
+While there are ``singleton" vertices with only one neighbor who does not need to compete for their invitation, the desire of these neighbors to attract other invitations keeps the singleton vertices from being taken advantage of.
+We thus conjecture that this is why humans in social settings generally behave in a trustworthy manner even when they have the chance to take advantage of each other.
 It is only when the model is taken to extremes that we observe this behavior in social networks.